 Residents in Franklin County can GO GREEN with the GreenSpot Community Backyards Rebate program.
-You can get a $50 rebate on the purchase of a rain barrel, compost bin, or native trees and plants to help keep your environment more green and healthy.
+Get started with a $50 rebate on the purchase of a rain barrel, compost bin, or native trees and plants to help keep your environment more green and healthy.

 GreenSpot Community Backyards Rebate program

-Watch a short course online and take a quick quiz, or attend an in-person workshop to qualify for the Backyards Rebate program.
-Just mail in your voucher, receipt, and photo of installed item for your rebate by October 1.
+Watch a short course online and take a quick quiz, or attend a live workshop to qualify for the Backyards Rebate program.
+After participation, you will receive a voucher with details on your eligible rebate items and how to redeem your rebate.
 If you’re adding to your landscaping anyway, you might as well get a rebate.

-Eligible residents can receive up to a $50 reimbursement on the purchase of a rain barrel, compost bin, or native trees and shrubs -OR- up to a $25 reimbursement for native perennials only.
-Rebate submitted must be for one type of item only and cannot be combined.
+Eligible residents can receive up to a $50 reimbursement on the purchase of a rain barrel, compost bin, or native trees and shrubs -OR- up to a $25-$50 reimbursement for native perennials only.

 If you really want to green up your house, a rain barrel and compost bin are both easy to set up and maintain.
 We’ve had ours for several years and they require very little attention.
 The water collected and the soil created are excellent for your landscaping and gardening needs.

 The rebate program does restart each year, giving residents who participated and received a rebate in the prior year an opportunity to explore another conservation method in their backyard year after year.
-Rebates are limited to one reimbursement per address per year.
+One rebate per address per year.

 Why participate in the GreenSpot Community Backyards rebate program?